Goodbird-git/CNPC-Gecko-Addon/README.md

 An addon for Geckolib3 and Custom NPC that allows the use of geckolib models for your NPC

 ### Installation
 This mod is an ***addon*** for CustomNPC and Geckolib3.
 So you need to install CustomNPC and Geckolib3 mods first.
-Then youDo not install CustomNPC with CustomNPC-Plus.
+This mod also uses Mixins, so you need to install Mixin Bootstrap mod or any other mixin booting mod.
 Then simply drag this CNPC-Gecko-Addon into any client/server mods folder to utilize.
 Report any bugs if found, thank you and enjoy.

 ### Features:
  - New model type for NPCs - Geckolib Model